Shukl-amber/TheCodebreakers-GearGuard-Odoo/server/README.md

 ## Database Persistence

-The PostgreSQL data is stored in a local directory `postgres_data/` that is bind-mounted to the container.
-This ensures your database persists across container restarts.
+The PostgreSQL data is stored in a Docker named volume `postgres_data`.
+This ensures your database persists across container restarts and avoids permission issues on Windows/WSL.
 The data will only be deleted if you:

-1. Manually delete the `postgres_data/` directory, or
+1. Run `docker compose down -v` (which removes volumes)
-2. Run `docker compose down -v` (which removes volumes)
+2. Manually remove the Docker volume using `docker volume rm <volume_name>`

 ## Development